 Where to get help

 Depending on what you need, your best option may be to first contact your family, friends, travel agent, travel insurance provider, employer or airline.
 Your travel insurer should have a 24-hour emergency number.

 - Medical emergencies: 117

 - Criminal issues, contact police: 117 or +63 721 8613 (Police National Operations Center hotline)

 For criminal issues, you can alternatively contact the local station of the Philippines National Police (PNP).
 Always get a police report when reporting a crime.

 For complaints relating to tourism services or products, contact your service provider directly.

 Read the Consular services charter for what the Australian Government can and can't do to help you overseas.

-For consular assistance, contact:
+For consular assistance, see contact details below.

 Australian Embassy, Manila